yeasy/learning_pickleball/04_serve_en.md

 Because the surface of pickleball is smooth, the serve should generally use more hit with less spin.
 Players should at least master no-spin serve and topspin serve.

-You can learn how to master serve quickly with multiple balls training.
-The goal is to serve continuously to the designated location.
-Practice no less than 10 groups with 50 balls per group every day.
+The first thing to serve is to keep consistency and avoid mistakes.
+The second is to control the placement, and then to cooperate with power and spins.

 ## Return the Ball
 When preparing to return the ball, keep enough space for hitting the ball.
 It is advisable to stay at a step back from the bottom line.
 The body and the racquet should face the direction of the coming ball.